U.S. Congresswoman in Chilean Magazine

 What is clear is that the Palestinian-Chilean community has/had enough wealth and clout to publish a magazine and attract major advertisers to it.

-This is a video (below) of the sign display that the magazine article refers to.
+This is a video (below) of the sign display by Congresswoman Tlaib that the Al Damir website article refers to.

 Posted on YouTube: July 24, 2024

-Even though I am a mild Christian Zionist, I will make no comment about Representative Tlaib except to note that apparently she is a hero to Palestinians everywhere – even in Chile.
+Even though I am a mild Christian Zionist, I will make no comment about Representative Tlaib in this post, except to note that apparently she is a hero to Palestinians everywhere – even in Chile.

 A Demographer’s Nightmare